Dome Fire (2020): Background

 Due to a strong high pressure system to California's west, in mid-August temperatures were abnormally hot statewide, including in the High Desert.
 Relative humidity was low, and an abnormal lack of moisture from the monsoon that summer meant vegetation was even drier than usual.
 This meant that conditions were already conducive to wildfire growth when a plume of moist and unstable air brought north from the decaying Tropical Storm Fausto off the coast of Baja California interacted with the high pressure system in the desert southwest on August 15 and 16.
 This led to a dry thunderstorm outbreak across California.
 Nearly 11,000 cloud-to-ground lightning strikes were recorded, very few accompanied by significant precipitation.
 The frequent lightning and gusty outflow winds combined with the heat and dry vegetation ignited many quick-spreading fires throughout the state, creating an immediate draw on firefighting resources.

 Progression

-The fire began after one such lightning strike near Deer Spring, an old ranching qanat located on Cima Dome, at approximately 3:22 p.m.
+The Dome Fire began after lightning struck near Deer Spring, an old ranching qanat located on Cima Dome, at approximately 3:22 p.m.
 PDT on August 15.
-The Mojave National Preserve fire crew, composed of roughly a dozen personnel, was already at the preserve and arrived on the scene near 5:00 pm, when the blaze was around 70 acres.
+The Mojave National Preserve fire crew, composed of roughly a dozen personnel, arrived on scene near 5:00 p.m. when the blaze was around 70 acres.
 The fire, driven by erratic winds, was burning into inaccessible wilderness areas, and passing thunderstorms caused the head of the fire to switch directions rapidly, creating extreme and potentially unsafe conditions for firefighting.
 The combination of challenging firefighting conditions and the inability to get more firefighting resources meant that the crew was forced to pull back for the night.